frank038/qt5simpledock/README.md

 - experimental, initial support for audio: the main volume can be changed; left mouse click to show a popup; central mouse click to toggle mute/unmute; if a microphone is enabled, an icon is shown (its name will be shown in the tooltip); these options must be enabled in the config file;
 - customizations in the cfg_dock file.

 In the image below from the left: the dock with the virtual desktops, one application launcher, the tasklist with two programs in it and two messages.
+(The following picture is a very old image of the dock)
 ![My image](https://github.com/frank038/qt5simpledock/blob/main/screenshot.png)